eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 .. image:: ../images/acceleo_debug_debugas_launch.png

-- If you have already run the generation you want to debug, click on the debug icon dans select your generation.
+- If you have already run the generation you want to debug, click on the debug icon and select your generation.

 Eclipse may display a pop-up window to ask you whether you want to open the debug perspective: